HoangTu910/SRA_Ver1/README.md

 ## Update Version 2: Egde AI combination

 - Instead of publish data to server continously, I have improved a model AI for detecting anomaly and only sunchronize with server if detected anomaly data.
-This approach will help reduce the load of the server and give a better visualize of the data.
+This approach will help reduce the load of the server and give a better visualize of data.
+This idea come from Apple Watch and Samsung Watch.

 ![ảnh](https://github.com/user-attachments/assets/d1e3771e-155b-4e72-8826-69dcd3569d4b)